sahilohe/fictional-carnival/README.md

 # fictional-carnival - just a random name provided by Github

+### Reminder that this technique of creating a new programID worked for me when I got the same error as now you are getting!
+If it doesn't work for you, do ask for help on Discord or keep trying!

 ## Generating new programID for our Program

 1. `rm $HOME/.config/solana/id.json` - This will remove the Solana CLI wallet